outkst/Syscalls/README.md

 Queueing processes is performed using the custom `proc_node` linked-list struct, outlined in `prodcons.h`.
 The semaphore will hold a reference to the HEAD and TAIL of this linked-list, and perform First-In-First-Out (FIFO) operations by enqueueing into the TAIL, and dequeueing from the HEAD.
-A semaphore's `value` property will reflect there exists items in the queue whenever `value < 0'.
+A semaphore's `value` property will reflect there exists items in the queue whenever `value < 0`.

+This implementation uses the kernel-defined `spin_lock` structure to achieve atomicity.
+It is defined as "_a low-level, mutual-exclusion synchronization primitive that spins while it waits to acquire a lock_".

 ##SEMAPHORE WITH BLOCKING (JAVA Pseudocode)
 ```